pgaur18/Certifications-and-Trainings/README.md

 ---

-## 📂 Repository Structure
+## 📂 Repository Organization

-All certifications and trainings are organized by domain for easy navigation:
+All certifications and trainings are uploaded directly in this repository.

-Each file contains certificates in PDF or image format.
+Each file contains the certificate or training proof in PDF or image format and is named clearly for easy reference.

 ---